 When you’re first learning to make your own clothes it’s easy to mess up the seams.
-You might not even notice until you’ve gone all the way along, at which point it’s frustrating to face unpicking the whole thing.
+You might not even notice until you’ve finished, at which point it’s frustrating to face unpicking the whole thing.
 Fortunately there are practical solutions you can apply.
 These will also help when you buy clothes from shops only to discover they’ve been badly made.
 It doesn’t take long to fix a seam and it can make a garment look much better.

 When part of a seam is damaged but you don’t want to unpick the whole thing, the first thing to do is to isolate the damaged section.
 Mark it off with chalk and then use cross-stitches to seal the ends before beginning the unpicking process.
 When you break the thread that runs along the seam, placing a small dab of glue or clear nail varnish against the end will stop it running.
 Be careful not to get this on the main part of the garment, where it may stain.